KarimF430/Killer-Whale/MOBILE_ACCESS_GUIDE.md

 ## ✅ **MOBILE CONFIGURATION COMPLETE**

-Your MotorOctane platform is now configured for mobile device access!
+Your gadizone platform is now configured for mobile device access!

 ---